 The number one factor for successfully completing and delivering a project is the commitment from the executive management team or the project sponsor.

-It is hard to lead a project with this constraint, because you could struggle in the process of getting support or resolution of problems, which is crucial for a successful closure of a project.
+It is hard to lead a project with this constraint because you could struggle in the process of getting support or resolution of problems, which is crucial for the successful closure of a project.

-You should be careful for this constraint because it can creep up on you later on in the project.
+You should be careful about this constraint because it can creep up on you later on in the project.

 The sponsor may lose interest because other things have come along that usurp the priority of this project and so on.

 Unplanned company reorganization or other kinds of business interruptions in the middle of a project can have a big negative impact on the project.